Northwood Cemetery Heritage Project

 This group met eleven times to provide guidance to the Project Board.

 During 2014 and 2015 significant documents were produced (which are all subject to copyright):

 To view the Architects plans please click here

-A local firm of building contractors, G J Banks (IW) Ltd, has been appointed to undertake the restoration works.
+A local firm of building contractors, G J Banks (IW) Ltd, was appointed to undertake the restoration works.

-On-site works commenced in May 2016 and 70 concrete ‘pins’ (some 15 meters long) were inserted into the ground around the chapels to support the beams on which the Chapels will rest.
-The ground works beneath the West Chapel are now complete and work is currently being undertaken on the roof and the internal ‘fitting out’.
+On-site works commenced in May 2016 and 70 concrete ‘pins’ (some 15 meters long) were inserted into the ground around the chapels to support the beams on which the Chapels now rest.

 Please direct all enquiries to: email@example.com